Peanuts, what are the benefits? They are good but only without salt (and without going overboard) - breaking latest news - Breaking Latest News

 Unsaturated fats

 The peanuts for botanists they are a legume, but from a nutritional point of view they fall into the category of walnuts and pistachios.
-They are also very popular because they are half made up of fats, especially unsaturated, goodincluding oleic acid, the same as extra virgin olive oil.
+They like them a lot also because they are half made up of fats, especially unsaturated, goodincluding oleic acid, the same as extra virgin olive oil.

 The portion

-Perfect for sportsmen, grown in some countries to combat malnutrition, the peanuts they have a high calorie contentThat not in itself a stigma for a food, when it is rich in fiber and micronutrients.
-The consumption of nuts recommended by the Italian guidelines is a 30-gram portion a couple of times a week, about three tablespoons of shelled peanuts (or a handful a day).
+Perfect for sportsmen, grown in some countries to combat malnutrition, the peanuts they have a high calorie contentThat it is not in itself a stigma for a food, when it is rich in fiber and micronutrients.
+The consumption of nuts is recommended by the Italian guidelines, a portion a couple of times a week of 30 grams, about three tablespoons of shelled peanuts (or a handful a day).

 I study